cobaltspeech/examples-go/README.md

 * [cli_client](./diatheke/cmd/cli_client) is a text only interface where the application processes text from the user, then gives a reply as text.

 See [here](./diatheke/README.md) for more details.

+## Diatheke Command Server
+The [cmdserver](./cmdserver) folder contains a go package that may be imported by other projects to create an http server that can handle command fulfillment if the Diatheke model supports sending commands to a webhook.
+See [here](./cmdserver/README.md) for more details.